Immigration to the United States: Public opinion

-Before 2012, a majority of Americans supported securing United States borders compared to dealing with illegal immigrants in the United States.
+Before 2012, a majority of Americans supported securing United States borders compared to dealing with illegal immigration in the United States.
 In 2013, that trend has reversed and 55% of people polled by Gallup revealed that they would choose "developing a plan to deal with immigrants who are currently in the U.S. illegally".
 Changes regarding border control are consistent across party lines, with the percentage of Republicans saying that "securing U.S. borders to halt flow of illegal immigrants" is extremely important decreasing from 68% in 2011 to 56% in 2014.
 Meanwhile, Democrats who chose extremely important shifted from 42% in 2011 to 31% in 2014.
 In July 2013, 87% of Americans said they would vote in support of a law that would "allow immigrants already in the country to become U.S. citizens if they meet certain requirements including paying taxes, having a criminal background check and learning English".
 However, in the same survey, 83% also said they would support the tightening of U.S. border security.

 Donald Trump's campaign for presidency focused on a rhetoric of reducing illegal immigration and toughening border security.
 In July 2015, 48% of Americans thought that Donald Trump would do a poor job of handling immigration problems.
 In November 2016, 55% of Trump's voters thought that he would do the right thing regarding illegal immigration.
 In general, Trump supporters are not united upon how to handle immigration.
 In December 2016, Trump voters were polled and 60% said that "undocumented immigrants in the U.S. who meet certain requirements should be allowed to stay legally".
+After Trump claimed during his 2024 presidential campaign that immigrants are "poisoning the blood of our country", a Public Religion Research Institute survey showed that 34% of Americans agreed, and 35% agreed that "immigrants are invading our country and replacing our cultural and ethnic background".

 American opinion regarding how immigrants affect the country and how the government should respond to illegal immigration have changed over time.
 In 2006, out of all U.S. adults surveyed, 28% declared that they believed the growing number of immigrants helped American workers and 55% believed that it hurt American workers.
 In 2016, those views had changed, with 42% believing that they helped and 45% believing that they hurt.
 The PRRI 2015 American Values Atlas showed that between 46% and 53% of Americans believed that "the growing number of newcomers from other countries ... strengthens American society".
 In the same year, between 57% and 66% of Americans chose that the U.S. should "allow [immigrants living in the U.S. illegally] a way to become citizens provided they meet certain requirements".